nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 Under `components`, as many individual components can be specified, and they can be referenced using `$ref` with [JSON-Schema pointers](https://json-schema.org/draft/2019-09/relative-json-pointer.html) as shown above.

 ### Step 6: SmartAPI extension
 When it comes to *automatic* interoperability, the [SmartAPI extension](https://smart-api.info/guide) to OpenAPI is almost essential.
 It provides mechanisms for adding RDF annotations to parameters or responses.
-We'll demonstrate it on a new endpoint:
+We will demonstrate it on a new endpoint:

 |Example request|Example URL|
 |-|-|